akumuli/akumuli-datasource/README.md

 ### Rate

 This option can be enabled if the time-series that you need to display is a counter.
 The counter value is always growing and the absolute value can be very large.
 The `Rate` function will compute the first derivative of this series.
 For instance, this function can be used to display the graph for the total number of network packets sent/received through the network interface.

+### Time Shift

+This option can be used to shift query interval back in time.
+It's similar to Grafana's native 'Add time shfit' function that can be found on 'Time range' tab.
+The main difference is that 'Time Shift' can be set per-query.
+This means that you can compare different time intervals on the same plot.

 ## Templating